What is an anonymous (or blind) CV?

-Although it sounds simple enough, anonymising or blinding applications is sometimes easier said than done, for a variety of practical, logistical and resource availability reasons.
+Although it sounds simple enough, anonymising or blinding CVs and applications is sometimes easier said than done, for a variety of practical, logistical and resource availability reasons.

 Why you should anonymize CVs

-But this isn't anyone’s fault, it's just how the human brain processes large amounts of incomplete information to make decisions.
+But cognitive biases aren't anyone’s fault, it's just how the human brain processes large amounts of incomplete information to make decisions.

 Bias brings unhelpful noise into complex decisions such as hiring someone to join your team.
-The good news is that talent acquisition professionals are at the forefront of this battle, are often very well versed on the negative impact of this bias and are well poised to combat it.
+The good news is that talent acquisition professionals are at the forefront of this battle.
+They are often very well-versed on the negative impact of this bias and are therefore well poised to combat it.